andrewmunsell/lfx/README.md

 To use the TCP API, connect to the IP address or hostname and port of the LFX server and send any of the following methods over the TCP socket.

-To use the HTTP API, a `POST` request must be sent to the API endpoint, `/api`, with the body containing a valid JSON-RPC command.
+To use the HTTP API, a `POST` request must be sent to the root endpoint with the body containing a valid JSON-RPC command.

-Additionally, a WebSocket API is also available.
-Each message sent to the WebSocket endpoint is considered a separate JSON-RPC command.
-Currently this API is used for the internal web interface and should not be used by other client applications.
-Instead, 3rd party clients should use the TCP or HTTP APIs.

-In general, the API will respond with a "result" code of 0 with no other data.
-A 0 code indicates success.
+In general, the API will respond with no other data.
 For example:

 ```
 {
 	"jsonrpc": "2.0",
-	"result": 0,
 	"id": "2fde31ad"
 }
 ```